Manon Cleary: Themes and subjects

-Cleary was best known for her nude figure drawings and her most common subject was herself.
-Cleary was considered by many to be the best figure painter in Washington, D.C. and maybe in the country.
-Early in her career Cleary painted idealized images of her subjects, including herself.
-Cleary acknowledged in her mid-thirties that she had not accepted her aging and was removing blemishes from her paintings.
-Cleary explained that she doesn't "paint the grotesque" and that is why she paints the ideal.
+Cleary was best known for her nude figure drawings, her most common subject being herself.
+She was considered by many to be perhaps the best figure painter not only in Washington D.C. but in the country, painting idealized images of her subjects and herself.
+In her mid-thirties she acknowledged she had not accepted her aging and was removing blemishes from her paintings, claiming she doesn't "paint the grotesque", but the ideal.

 If nudes were Cleary's most common subject, her most beloved subject would be rats.
-Cleary was given a rat as a gift in the 1970s and from that point on they became a recurring subject for her (she would also keep rats as pets for the rest of her life).
+Cleary was given a rat as a gift in the 1970s, and from that point on, they became a recurring subject for her (she would also keep rats as pets for the rest of her life).
 The rats were often drawn in pastels, and Cleary had truly mastered their likeness.
 In one memorable piece Untitled, Cleary painted two life-size rats (green and soft pink) serving her as she reclined nude on a divan while smoking.

 Another theme that is very apparent in Cleary's work is sexuality.
-In some of her art, it is frank and bold, like her series of large oil paintings from the early 1990s that studied male genitalia.
+Some of her art is frank and bold, like her series of large oil paintings from the early 1990s that studied male genitalia.
 (In 1997, one of her paintings at an erotic art auction was featured on an episode of HBO's Real Sex.)
 Other studies of sexuality are more subtle and abstract.
 Cleary painted many flowers that were said to be in the vein of Georgia O'Keeffe.
-Cleary's open exploration of sexuality creates a distraction for the viewer.
+Her open exploration of sexuality creates a distraction for the viewer.
 The more flagrant the sexuality, the more Cleary conceals herself in her work.

+Teaching career and life in Washington D.C.

+Cleary taught at the University of the District of Columbia for 30 years, beloved by her students and by many of the local artists in Washington, D.C.
+She was a collector of local art, a supporter of local artists and a longtime member of the Arts Club of Washington.
+After a couple of years in Washington, D.C., she moved into Beverly Court Apartments—now Beverly Court Cooperative.
+It was the epicenter of art in the 1970s for Washington, D.C. and Cleary was the star.
+Beverly Court housed artists such as Allan Bridge, Yuri Schwebler, Jonathan Meader, and Angelo Hodick.
+Cleary would host dinner parties for the building, and a communal living arrangement of sorts took place.
+The doors to apartments were often open, and artists collaborated on art together.
+Beverly Court was bought by its residents in 1979 after most of the artists had left, and it became the first cooperative in Washington, D.C.